codex-storage/nim-codex/tools/storage-test/SETUP_STORAGE_NODE.md

 The first section is system-independent.
 The second section gives the concrete Ubuntu 24.04 setup used for the Linode test node.

+For new Ubuntu machines, prefer `UBUNTU_STORAGE_NODE_SETUP.md`.
+It is the current standalone setup guide and includes the root-to-`storage` account bootstrap, disabling root SSH, TOML config-file based startup, and update procedure.

 ## Goal

 Set up a machine that: